Public engagement at the IEU

 The Drugs Work

 Are pharmaceutical drugs an effective treatment for mental and physical illness?
 On Thursday 30 July members of the public will hear from a distinguished panel of experts as they discuss this question.
-David Nutt, Professor of Neuropsychopharmacology at Imperial College London, will examine the case for anti-depressants and mental health while George Davey Smith, Director of the MRC Integrative Epidemiology Unit, will delve into the recent media controversy over the use of statins for the treatment of heart disease.
+David Nutt, Professor of Neuropsychopharmacology at Imperial College London, will examine the case for anti-depressants and mental health while George Davey Smith, Director of the MRC IEU, will delve into the recent media controversy over the use of statins for the treatment of heart disease.

 Using schools engagement we hope to make lasting impressions on local school groups and inspire the next generation of health and computational researchers.
-By showcasing the career paths of our own researchers who come to the IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine we’re able to present pupils with alternative routes into careers in health sciences.
+By showcasing the career paths of our own researchers who come to the MRC IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine we’re able to present pupils with alternative routes into careers in health sciences.

 Over the years we’ve developed a series of workshops and engagement activities that are suitable for GCSE and A Level students.
 For more information on these please contact email@example.com